rafalcode/hmmapproach/README.md

 Exploring HMM algorithms through simple C code implementations.

 # Introduction
 HMMs are Hidden Markov Models.
 We observe a system that outputs symbols.
 We record the symbols as a sequence but have in mind a set of  system states that provoke these symbols, and want to associate the observed symbols to these states.
 Deciding upon a markov model fo rhte states means we can associate a Transition matrix for these states, and an Emission matrix for the symbols each state is likely to produce.
-However, these matrices need to be populated with values, and this usually happens by feeding the model with training data.
+However, these matrices need to be populated with values, and this usually happens by feeding the model with training data: example observations.

-We can
+In truth HMMs consist of three sub-problems:
+1. Given transition and emission matrices, how likely is a certain observed symbol sequence?
+Note how this subproblem does not concern itself with the states, and because the transition and emission matrices are assumed to be known, it sounds like quite an uniteresting problem.
+It is however, useful in understanding HMMs and is a necessary steo to understanding the next two subproblems.

 # Overview:
 we consider a system with a set of states through which is goes through, often over a period of time, or which can be represented as such.
 Belying this behaviour is its innate transition matrix.
 In fact that's our first move with regard to elucidating the system: we imagine that there's a markov transition matrix for these states.
 WHile recovering this matrix is not our end goal, it a really helpful tool in our efforts.